For Your Patients

 If weather conditions make delivery difficult or dangerous for our volunteer drivers, your meals may be late.
 In very extreme weather conditions, we may reschedule meal delivery for a different day.

 If you think the weather may impact your delivery, please call 303-830-0202 or 800-381-5612.
 A staff member will update you on the status of deliveries.
-If no staff member is available, our voicemail message will let you know if deliveries have been cancelled and when you can expect your next delivery.
+If no staff member is available, our voicemail message will let you know if deliveries have been canceled and when you can expect your next delivery.

 How to Store Bread